Parzeval2/Duescord/README.md

 - `paid`: `True` if dues are paid, `False` otherwise.
 - `comment`: Optional comment about the member.

+Use the `!members` command to view a table of all registered members along with their paid status and any comments.

 Members are stored in the `duescord.db` SQLite database.

 ## Running with Docker